 SFAS 160 is effective for interim and annual periods in fiscal years beginning after December 15, 2008.
 The statement is applied prospectively upon adoption.
 Early adoption is prohibited.
 Upon adoption, prior period financial statements will be restated for the presentation of the noncontrolling interest for comparability.
-Although management has not completed its analysis, management expects that the adoption of this standard will have an immaterial impact on the financial statements.
+Management expects that the adoption of this standard will have an immaterial impact on the financial statements.
 TCC will adopt SFAS 160 effective January 1, 2009.